 Relatively insignificant changes in the significant assumptions may have a significant impact on the valuation of the annuities and the IBNR.
-The key assumptions are: claims development ratios, discount rates, changes in the amount of future annuity payments, the expected payment period and assumed mortality.
+The key assumptions are: claims development ratios, discount rates and assumed mortality.

 The calculation of the annuities and IBNR requires the implementation of complex formulas and creation of calculation tools that may not work properly and / or to which may be used incorrect/ incomplete data and/ or assumptions.
 In addition, there is a number of acceptable actuarial methods for determining the annuities and IBNR (including provisions for pain and suffer claims), for which the assessment of the appropriateness of implementation of particular methods and assumptions requires a significant judgment of the Management Board of the Entity.